ezzer0307/CountingBot/README.md

 - Secure and Private: Ephemeral responses for admin commands ensure sensitive information is not displayed to everyone.
 # 💡 Why Choose Counting Bot?
 Ezzer's Counting Bot is perfect for fostering engagement in your Discord community while maintaining simplicity and ease of use.
 With minimal setup, clear instructions, and error-proof mechanics, it's ideal for servers of any size.
-# 📫 Donate Us!
+# 📫 Support Us!
-Support us by donating us on [Patreon](https://www.patreon.com/ezzer0307)
+Support us by donating us on [Patreon](https://www.patreon.com/ezzer0307).
+More projects coming soon!